realtime-embeded-system/Smart-Locker/README.md

 The whole project has three main parts:
      the software part for face recognition and UI design, and the hardware part for circuit design and box assembly.

+ For a video demonstration, please visit our youtube account.(https://youtu.be/tpFT4W4TO1w)

 # UI
 UI part is completed by Yuyang Peng(2429326p)